-After all, why would anyone pay $168.80 for a sandwich when you can run down the street right now and get a foot-long sub for five bucks?
+After all, why would anyone pay $184.61 for a sandwich when you can often run down the street and get a foot-long sub for as little as five bucks?

 Perhaps the biggest lesson here is to observe how the makers of this over-priced sandwich successfully hype their product; the Daily Mail bought into it hook, line and sinker.

 Blunos’ creation is called a “luxury snack,” apparently to keep it from being associated with those more mundane sandwiches that we usually eat for lunch.

 Then again, please don’t call it a sandwich.
 It’s actually a “gourmet dish.”

 Furthermore, the sandwich — I mean gourmet dish — is not simply slapped together either.
 It’s “hand-crafted.”
 Presumably with all the care and craftsmanship of a Swiss watchmaker.

 The Daily Mail even goes so far as to proclaim the sandwich a “masterpiece,” as if it were on par with the works of Michelangelo, Bach, or Dickens.
 Really?

 We get bombarded with this type of sales speak on a daily basis, although the products usually aren’t quite so gaudy and over the top as this particular gastronomical creation.